This article is for you when you want to improve and simplify your cybersecurity and you :

 I wrote another article about what Two-Factor Authentication is, and why this is important.
 The process consists of two steps.
 Creating a token once and later entering codes in browser or app.

-Clicking it opens your password repository with Google accounts, and you manually link the request to the correct account.
-When you only have one account, it is even easier.
+- Scan the QR Tag: Simply scan the QR tag with your camera.
+Clicking it will open your password repository with Google accounts, where you can manually link the request to the correct account.
+If you only have one account, it's even easier.

-Then you confirm the link by typing the first code and then 2FA is set.
-The settings will be backed up in the iCloud and shared between macOS en iOS.
+- Confirm the Link: Finally, confirm the link by typing the first code, and voila!
+2FA is set up.
+Your settings will be backed up in iCloud and shared between macOS and iOS, ensuring a seamless experience across your devices.

 Keychain is my password manager of choice